Skip to content

 }

-Here, Args&&... args is a forwarding reference parameter pack.
-Each Args is deduced independently, so if you pass an lvalue and an rvalue, their respective value categories are both preserved. std::forward<Args>(args)... forwards each argument to T's constructor according to its original value category.
+Here, Args&&... args is a universal reference parameter pack.
+Each Args is deduced independently, so if you pass an lvalue and an rvalue, their respective value categories are all preserved. std::forward<Args>(args)... forwards each parameter to the constructor of T according to its original value category.

 cpp